lonsing/qratpreplus/index.md

 -5 6 0
 ```

-We configure QRATPre+ to only eliminate universal literals by parameters `--no-qbce --no-qrate --no-at`, thus switching off clause elimination techniques.
+We configure QRATPre+ to only eliminate universal literals by parameters `--no-qbce --no-qrate --no-qat`, thus switching off clause elimination techniques.
 QRATPre+ is able to remove _all_ universal variables appearing in the first quantifier block `a 1 2 0` from `formula.qdimacs`.
-The call `./qratpre+ --print-formula --no-qbce --no-qrate --no-at ./formula.qdimacs` produces the following output (the quantifier prefix is not cleaned up):
+The call `./qratpre+ --print-formula --no-qbce --no-qrate --no-qat ./formula.qdimacs` produces the following output:

 ```
 p cnf 6 8
-a 1 2 0
 e 3 4 0
 a 5 0
 e 6 0